Puppies

 IF YOU ARE LOOKING FOR AN OLDER PUPPY OR ADULT:

-I may place my three-year-old Naamah as a pet.
+I may place my four-year-old Naamah as a pet.
 I'm in no hurry; she is available only to a home that truly suits her.
 Check out her description on The Gang's page and contact me if you think she sounds perfect for you.

 IF YOU ARE LOOKING FOR A PUPPY: